microsoft/hi-ml/docs/source/panda_model.md

 # DeepMIL model on PANDA dataset

-- How to invoke training on PANDA data, using the existing model config
-- Where to find the results and how to interpret them: AzureML dashboards, HTML report, checkpoints
-- What results are expected (accuracy)
-- If people want to re-use that model on their data:
-- What is the expected data format?
-- Which parameters need to be tuned?

 ## Background

 The repository contains the configuration for training Deep Multiple Instance Learning (DeepMIL) models for ISUP score